scheuerell-lab/.github/profile/README.md

 ## :telescope: Vision

-Our vision is to better understand and manage aquatic ecosystems through the integration of data, analysis, and communication.
+Better understanding and management of aquatic ecosystems through the integration of data, analysis, and communication.

 ## :merperson: Values